 D OTHER ACTUAL DIRECT COSTS D.1 COSTS OF TRAVEL AND RELATED SUBSISTENCE ALLOWANCES The Auditor sampled cost items selected randomly (full coverage is required if there are fewer than 10 items, otherwise the sample should have a minimum of 10 item, or 10% of the total, whichever number is the highest).
-44) Costs were incurred, approved and reimbursed in line with the Beneficiary's usual policy for travels.
-The Auditor inspected the sample and verified that: o travel and subsistence costs were consistent with the Beneficiary's usual policy for travel.
-45) There was a link between the trip and the action.
-In this context, the Beneficiary provided evidence of its normal policy for travel costs (e.g. use of first class tickets, reimbursement by the Beneficiary on the basis of actual costs, a lump sum or per diem) to enable the Auditor to compare the travel costs charged with this policy; 46) The supporting documents were consistent with each other regarding subject of the trip, dates, duration and reconciled travel costs are correctly identified and allocated to the action (e.g. trips are directly linked to the action) by reviewing relevant supporting documents such as minutes of meetings, workshops or conferences, their registration in the correct project account, their with time records and accounting.
-47) No ineligible costs or excessive consistency with time records or with the dates/duration of the workshop/conference; no ineligible costs or excessive or reckless expenditure was declared. or reckless expenditure was declared.
-D.2 DEPRECIATION COSTS FOR EQUIPMENT, INFRASTRUCTURE OR OTHER ASSETS The Auditor sampled cost items selected randomly (full coverage is required if there are fewer than 10 items, otherwise the sample should have a minimum of 10 item, or 10% of the 48) Procurement rules, principles and guides were followed. total, whichever number is the highest).
-For "equipment, infrastructure or other assets" [from now on called "asset(s)"] selected in the sample the Auditor verified that: 49) There was a link between the grant agreement and the asset charged to the action. procedures; o the assets were acquired in conformity with the Beneficiary's internal guidelines and 50) The asset charged to the action was traceable to the accounting records and the underlying o they were correctly allocated to the action (with supporting documents such as delivery documents.
+43) Costs were incurred, approved and reimbursed in line with the Beneficiary's usual policy for travels.
+The Auditor inspected the sample and verified that: travel and subsistence costs were consistent with the Beneficiary's usual policy for travel.
+44) There was a link between the trip and the action.
+In this context, the Beneficiary provided evidence of its normal policy for travel costs (e.g. use of first class tickets, reimbursement by the Beneficiary on the basis of actual costs, a lump sum or per diem) to enable the Auditor to compare the travel costs charged with this policy; 45) The supporting documents were consistent with each other regarding subject of the trip, dates, duration and reconciled travel costs are correctly identified and allocated to the action (e.g. trips are directly linked to the action) by reviewing relevant supporting documents such as minutes of meetings, workshops or conferences, their registration in the correct project account, their with time records and accounting. consistency with time records or with the dates/duration of the workshop/conference; no ineligible costs or excessive or reckless expenditure was declared (see Article 6.5 MGA).
+46) No ineligible costs or excessive or reckless expenditure was declared.
+D.2 DEPRECIATION COSTS FOR EQUIPMENT, INFRASTRUCTURE OR OTHER ASSETSThe Auditor sampled cost items selected randomly (full coverage is required if there are fewer than 10 items, otherwise the sample should have a minimum of 10 item, or 10% of the 47) Procurement rules, principles and guides were followed. total, whichever number is the highest ).
+For "equipment, infrastructure or other assets" [from now on called "asset(s)"] selected in the sample the Auditor verified that: 48) There was a link between the grant agreement and the asset charged to the action. the assets were acquired in conformity with the Beneficiary's internal guidelines and procedures; 49) The asset charged to the action was traceable to the accounting records and the underlying • they were correctly allocated to the action (with supporting documents such as delivery documents.